 For your wine tasting party, red, white, or rosé, anything is okay, but for comparing the wines you need to stick to one kind – all white, all red, like that.
 Once you know which type of wine you want to serve, you need to choose the different brands of wine.
 Make sure you don’t choose too much, choosing five to six different brands is just fine to have enough variety at the party and keep your guests sipping.
 If you want you can even select a wine from a particular region.
 This will also help to create a theme accordingly.

-The quantity of the wine you need will depend on the size of your bridal shower.
-Basically there is an equation to simplify your calculation, based on that you can plan how much wine you will need:
+The quantity of wine you need will depend on the size of your bridal shower.
+Basically, there is an equation to simplify your calculation, based on that you can plan how much wine you will need:

 Number of guests at the party x 1.5 = Total number of bottles needed (Round up to nearest even number).

 Also, hosting a wine tasting doesn’t have to be a costly affair.
-See if there is any offer going in large purchase as some store owners offer a discount for large wine purchases.
+See if there is any offer going on large purchases as some store owners offer a discount for large wine purchases.

 4. Set Them Up Secretly

 Now is the time to set your bottles.
-Obviously you would never want to reveal the identity of the brands.
-So, for keeping the identity of each label under-wraps, better to assign each bottle a number.
+Obviously, you would never want to reveal the identity of the brands.
+So, for keeping the identity of each label under wraps, better to assign each bottle a number.
 Then, you will have to create a place mat.
 You will need to add placeholders to show where each glass of wine should go.
-To create the place holder for each wine you can DIY it or you can add numbered circles for every brand of wine.
-Also, you can customize the paper with some quote or message on it.
+To create the placeholder for each wine you can DIY it or you can add numbered circles for every brand of wine.
+Also, you can customize the paper with some quotes or messages on it.

 Another component you would want is a wine scorecard.
 You can DIY your wine scorecard.
 You can get creative and design your own scorecard with some beautiful quote or hashtag on it.
 Scorecard will allow your wine tasting guests to track their notes and assign numerical values to each wine.
 Lastly, make sure you arrange for enough pens to write and water to cleanse the palette for each party guest.